Page Experience Matters: The Mobile-Friendly Site

 - Making sure that it’s easy for mobile users to click on buttons and links

-- Having fast-loading webpages (Although this is not talked about much in Google’s mobile-friendly guide, it is a “core web vital” that will be part of page experience ranking and is a best practice for mobile anyway.)
+- Having fast-loading webpages (Although this is not talked about much in Google’s mobile-friendly guide, it counts toward the page experience ranking signals and is a best practice for mobile anyway.)

 Why Does a Mobile-Friendly Website Matter?